Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 • + Tax-free housing and meal stipends

-• + Crisis pay can be even higher
+• + Crisis pay can push higher still

 • - Gaps between contracts reduce annual income